SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Methods.rst

 .. note::

    In Objective-C, you can only define type-level methods for Objective-C classes.
-   In Swift, you can define type-level methods for all classes, structures and enumerations.
+   In Swift, you can define type-level methods for all classes, structures, and enumerations.
    Each type method is explicitly scoped to the type it supports.

 Type methods are called with dot syntax, just like instance methods.